 Dominica is serviced by two airports: Douglas-Charles (DOM), formerly known as Melville Hall, and Canefield (DCF) Airports.
 Most visitors to Dominica will arrive through Douglas-Charles, the larger of the two airports.
 Douglas-Charles, located in the northeastern side of the island, approximately one hour from the city, features a longer runway and updated terminal.
 Canefield Airport is 15 minutes from the capital city of Roseau and has a shorter runway, measuring 3,100 feet.

-International flights from the U.S. and Europe are connected to the island through hubs in Antigua (ANU), Barbados (BGI), Martinique (FDF), St. Maarten (SXM), Puerto Rico (SJU), Guadeloupe (PTP) and St. Lucia (SLU).
+International flights from North America and Europe are connected to the island through hubs in Antigua (ANU), Barbados (BGI), Martinique (FDF), St. Maarten (SXM), Puerto Rico (SJU), Guadeloupe (PTP), and St. Lucia (SLU).

 Windward Islands Airways (WINAIR) has scheduled ATR service between Guadeloupe (PTP) and Douglas-Charles Airport (DOM), and onwards to St. Maarten (SXM) continuing to Puerto Rico (SJU).
 WINAIR also has scheduled ATR service between St. Maarten and Douglas-Charles, and onwards to Guadeloupe.
 Both services operate daily.
 WINAIR has interline e-ticketing agreements with multiple airlines, including United, Air Caraibes, Air France, British Airways, and KLM.